tian-chan/hugo-academic/content/authors/admin/_index.md

 ---
-role: Assistant Professor (Information Systems and Operations Management)
+role: Associate Professor (Information Systems and Operations Management)
 avatar_filename: avatar.jpg
 bio: Scholar researching and teaching in the areas of operations and innovation management.